2.4 Working with vectors

 ## [1] 1

-Note that the positional index starts at 1 rather than 0 like some other other programming languages (i.e. Python).
+Note that the positional index starts at 1 rather than 0 like some other programming languages (i.e. Python).

 We can also extract more than one value by using the c() function inside the square brackets.
 Here we extract the 1st, 5th, 6th and 8th element from the my_vec object